 Thomas Nehrlich and Michael Strobl hold doctorates in literary studies and are editorial philologists at the Institute for German Studies of the University of Bern.

-Thomas Nehrlich edited Alexander von Humboldt's complete writings with Oliver Lubrich (2019 in ten volumes published by dtv, Munich; 2021 online: humboldt.unibe.ch/text).
+Together with Oliver Lubrich, Thomas Nehrlich edited the complete writings of Alexander von Humboldt (2019 in ten volumes published by dtv, Munich; 2021 online: humboldt.unibe.ch/text).
 Most recent book publication: Alexander von Humboldt Berlin 1830-1835.
 Eine Publikationsbiographie, Bielefeld: Aisthesis 2021 (https://doi.org/10.46479/TNA00002).

 Michael Strobl is the editor of several volumes of Alexander von Humboldt's Complete Writings.
 In his dissertation, he researched, among other things, the Berlin Diary of the US correspondent William L. Shirer from 1934 to 1940: William L. Shirers Werk über NS-Deutschland.
 A contemporary witness as author, Darmstadt: WBG 2021.